zamansheikh/openGL_My_Village/README.md

 >**Warning**

 >Except for the source code licensed under the GPLv3 license,
->all other parties are prohibited from using Campus Saga's name as a downloader app,
+>all other parties are prohibited from using OpenGL myVillage's name as a downloader app,
 >and the same is true for Campus Saga's derivatives.
 >Derivatives include but are not limited to forks and unofficial builds.